join-monster/join-monster/README.md

 ### 8. Where Conditions

-We of course don't want every row from every table.
+We of course don't always want every row from every table.
 In a similar manner to the `sqlJoin` function, you can define a `where` function on a field.
-Its parameters are the table alias (generated automatically by `joinMonster`, the GraphQL arguments on that field, and the "context" mentioned earlier.
+Its parameters are the table alias (generated automatically by `joinMonster`), the GraphQL arguments on that field, and the "context" mentioned earlier.
 The string returned is the `WHERE` condition.
 If a falsy value is returned, there will be no `WHERE` condition.
 We'll add another top-level field that just returns one user.

 ```javascript
 const QueryRoot = new GraphQLObjectType({